TylerGeiger513/CloudComputing-Prototype/readme.md

             ├── index.css     # Base CSS resets and styles
             └── themes.js     # Definitions for light and dark theme variables
 ```
 --
+> [!CAUTION]
+> We are currently polling the endpoints like: `/api/auth/profile`, `/api/friends/list`, and `/api/friends/requests` on every reload and every navigation.
+This is exceeding the rate limit on the backend.
+> Fixes:
+>
+> Caching - Use local & browser storage to stop redundant calls
+>
+> Sockets - When living messaging is added- add sockets for other endpoints such as incoming friend requests etc...
+>
+> Minimize the redirects: The front end routing system causes an excessive amount of redirects - this can be minimized signifigantly
+--
 # Project Planning